hitesh05/Search-Engine/README.md

 - Difficult to process large data of 90 GB
 - Can not store word & its posting list directly into a main memory, So Used K-way Merge sort
 - Can not Load full final index into main memory, So Build Secondary Index on top of Primary Index (Posting List)

+### Bonus
+- Also created index for cross-language dump, with support provided for Hindi queries (same format as that for English).